 Understanding Auto Accidents

 “Acceleration depends on the force applied and the inertia of the vehicle that has been struck.
-The force is dependent upon the weight and the speed of the striking vehicle, so that a streetcar traveling as 3 mph can apply as much force and initate the same degree of accelertion as a compact car traveling at 40 mph.(Ian MacNab- Researcher specialist).
+The force is dependent upon the weight and the speed of the striking vehicle, so that a streetcar traveling as little as 3 mph can apply as much force and initiate the same degree of acceleration as a compact car traveling at 40 mph.”Ian MacNab – Research Specialist

 Common Misunderstood problems.